IzaanD98/PlaidPal-FE/README.md

 ## Note

-This is an MVP final project from Northcoders Bootcamp You can check our backend here: https://github.com/lanzmoncis/PlaidPal-BE
+This project is an MVP developed as part of the Northcoders Bootcamp.
+You can check our backend here: https://github.com/lanzmoncis/PlaidPal-BE